Pahheb/CN-Lr-2024/README.md

 RB(config)# exit
 ```

-Verify that routers can reach each other using the ping command.
+Verify that routers can reach each other using the ping command:
 ```
 RA# ping 172.16.0.2/30
 ```